ucla-data-archive/library-python/_episodes/02-index-slice-subset.md

 ~~~
 # select all columns for rows of index values 0 and 10
 articles_df.loc[[0, 10], :]
 # what does this do?
+TODO:what?
 articles_df.loc[0, ['Authors', 'ISSNs', 'Title']]

 # What happens when you type the code below?